-The kidneys are two bean-shaped organs, which sit below the ribcage and behind your belly.
-Taking care of your kidneys might feel secondary after things like lung and heart health, but it’s just as important.
-Research suggests that chronic kidney disease (CKD) affects more than 10% of the UK population – and is becoming more and more common.
+The kidneys are two bean-shaped organs that sit below the ribcage and behind the stomach.
+Taking care of your kidneys might feel secondary after things like your lungs and heart, but it’s just as important.
+Research suggests that chronic kidney disease (CKD) affects more than 10% of the UK population – and is becoming increasingly common.

-Among other things, we rely on our kidneys to remove toxins from the blood, control blood pressure, and regulate the body’s fluid balance.
+Among other functions, our kidneys remove toxins from the blood, control blood pressure, and regulate the body’s fluid balance.
 Luckily, there are plenty of things you can do to take care of your kidney health and reduce your risk of CKD.

 With that said, here are nine steps you can take to help keep your kidneys healthy.